Are you planning a trip to Turkey?

 Home to sultans of the former Ottoman empire, it was built between 1466 and 1478.

-In the imperial harem, your imagination is apt to run wild.
+Your imagination is apt to run wild.

 What we learned, however, squelched some misperceptions about the juicier aspects of harem life.